Victoria shines as new star in Victoria Circus

 The Victoria Circus has returned to the Cecil County Fair after six years, reviving old favorites like the tightrope performance.

-Although 6 years old may be young to perform circus tricks, it all runs in the family.
-The Murica family are ninth generation performers.
+Although 6 years old may seem young to perform circus tricks, it all runs in the family.
+The Murcia family are ninth generation performers.
 Victoria’s older brothers, Alex and Anthony, perform tricks of their own, including driving motorcycles in a small circular cage called the “Globe of Death.”

 The circus’s youngest star waited until the day cooled down to perform her lyra act, with her mother as a spotter.
 Stands were packed for the second show on Saturday, with people like Kay Anderson, of Oxford, Pa., amazed at the 6-year-old’s performance.